Apply to Duke OTD

 How to Apply

 The Duke OTD admissions process is managed through the Occupational Therapy Centralized Application Service (OTCAS).
 If you are applying to multiple programs through OTCAS, please note that Duke has specific requirements for Evaluations (Letters of Recommendation) and prerequisites.
 Only applications that follow Duke-specific instructions will be considered complete in OTCAS.
-There is no supplemental application outside of OTCAS for Duke.
+Duke requires no supplemental/secondary application outside of OTCAS.

-Once OTCAS has verified your application, you will receive an email with a link to pay the Duke application fee of $50 (please note that the OTCAS fee and Duke's fee are separate).
-Applicants may apply for an OTCAS fee waiver by following these instructions.
-If you receive an OTCAS fee waiver, please forward the approval email ("You are approved for an OTCAS waiver") to OTD_Admissions@duke.edu to have Duke's fee waived.
+Once OTCAS has verified your application, you will receive an email with a link to pay the Duke application fee of $60 (This fee is in addition to OTCAS fees).
+Applicants who receive an OTCAS fee waiver through their Fee Assistance Program may forward the approval email ("You are approved for an OTCAS waiver") to OTD_Admissions@duke.edu to have Duke's fee waived, as well.

 Duke Application Submission Deadlines

-If your application is complete and submitted by the deadline, it may be verified by OTCAS slightly after the deadline and still be considered in the intended round/cycle.
-The application review process begins after each submission deadline, not on a rolling basis.
+If your application is complete and submitted by the deadline, it may be verified by OTCAS up to 10 days after the deadline and still be considered in the intended round/cycle.
+Verified applications are reviewed after each submission deadline, not on a rolling basis.
+Applicants admitted in both rounds start the program together in August.

 Email OTD_admissions@duke.edu with any questions.